 On June 16, 2023, we received written notices from the Listing Qualifications Department (the "Staff"), of The Nasdaq Stock Market LLC ("Nasdaq"), notifying us that we were not in compliance with the minimum bid price requirement as well as the market value of listed securities requirement for continued listing on The Nasdaq Capital Market.
-We were given 180 calendar days, or until December 13, 2023, to regain compliance.
+These notices do not impact our listing on The Nasdaq Capital Market at this time.
+Both notification letters state that we have 180 calendar days, or until December 13, 2023, to regain compliance.
+Since we do not expect to regain compliance before the deadline, we will receive written notification that our securities are subject to delisting unless we timely request a hearing before a Nasdaq Hearings Panel (the "Panel").
+We intend to timely request a hearing before the Panel, which will stay any delisting action by Nasdaq until the hearing.
+At the hearing, we intend to present our plan to demonstrate compliance, which may include fundraising and a reverse stock split, if necessary.
+There can be no assurance that the Panel will grant our request for a grace period to demonstrate compliance, or we will be successful in executing our plan of compliance, and we may be delisted from Nasdaq as a result.

 At our special meeting of stockholders held on October 30, 2023, our stockholders approved an amendment to our Amended and Restated Certificate of Incorporation to effect a reverse stock split of our outstanding common stock at a ratio of not less than 1-for-10 and not greater than 1-for-25, subject to and as determined by our board of directors.
-The primary reason for the stockholder approval of the reverse stock split is to attempt to increase the per share market price of our common stock to exceed the minimum closing requirement for continued listing on The Nasdaq Capital Market.
+The primary reason for the stockholder approval of the reverse stock split is to attempt to increase the per share market price of our common stock to exceed the minimum closing bid price requirement for continued listing on The Nasdaq Capital Market.
+We will also consider available options to resolve the market value of listed securities deficiency and regain compliance with all applicable Nasdaq rules.